 We all need a break from the daily grind, to wind down, get a change of scenery, and reset.
 There are few options better for centering yourself than a hiking holiday.

-If you are considering your first hiking holiday, it can be tricky working out all the travelling gear you need to bring with you.
-And there’s more to bring if you are camping, too.
+If you are considering your first hiking holiday, it can be tricky working out all the traveling gear you need to bring with you.
+And there's more to bring if you are camping, too.